-- If you are responsible for a building that will be monitored by the Badger Wellness Ambassadors or that will house a test location, you will be notified directly within the next 24 hours.
+- If you are responsible for a building that will be monitored or that will house a test location, you will be notified directly within the next 24 hours.

 - Over the next two months, you can expect periodic email updates as this program develops, as well as opportunities to participate in informational meetings.